 TL;DR:

-for getting file sizereadline.clearLine
+fs.statfor getting file sizereadline.clearLinereadline.cursorTo(0)process.stdout.write

 Combine these 3 to update command line instead of printing new line